dullroar/ten-steps-to-linux-survival/README.md

 That shows at least one attempt at being [a very complete parser of valid HTTP URLs](http://blog.codinghorror.com/the-problem-with-urls/).
 Wow!
 What's all that?
 Now you see why you have two problems.
 Even if you get that all figured out, or if you actually sit and create something like that from scratch yourself (and it works!), imagine coming back six months later and trying to decipher it again.

 There are literally [whole web sites](http://www.regular-expressions.info/) and [books](http://shop.oreilly.com/product/9781565922570.do) on just regular expressions.
-With variations they are used in all \*IX shells, Perl, Python, Javascript, Java, C\# and more.
+With variations they are used in all "UNIX" shells, Perl, Python, Javascript, Java, C\# and more.
 So obviously (a) they are really useful, and (b) we're not going to cover regexes all here.

 There are so many things you can do, the only thing to it is to remember "regular expressions" when you think "I need to find things based on a pattern" and then research what it will take to define the pattern you want.